-Social Insurance – compulsory insurance plan administered by a federal or state government agency with the primary emphasis on social adequacy.
+Social Insurance – compulsory insurance plan administered a federal or state government agency with the primary emphasis on social adequacy.

-Special revenue bond – any security, or other instrument under which a payment obligation is created, issued by or on behalf of a governmental unit to finance a project serving a substantial public purpose and not payable from the sources in connection with the payment of municipal obligation bonds.
+Special revenue bond – any security, or other instrument under which a payment obligation is created, issued or on behalf of a governmental unit to finance a project serving a substantial public purpose and not payable from the sources in connection with the payment of municipal obligation bonds.

 Specified Disease Coverage – coverage that provides primarily pre-determined benefits for expenses of the care of cancer and/or other specified diseases.